acenet-arc/cloud_from_a_to_z/_episodes/create-a-persistent-virtual-machine.md

 {: .callout}

 ### Networks tab
 Arbutus cloud now supports both IPv4 and the newer IPv6 protocols.
 Each of these protocols is associated with a different network within an OpenStack project.
 In this workshop will stick to using the older IPv4 protocols.
-However, this means we must select the *private* network rather than the *IPv6-GUA* network for our VM to connect to.
+However, this means we must select the network name which contains the project name (e.g. `def-training-cloud`) rather than the *IPv6-GUA* network.

 ### Key Pair tab